Extremely amenable automorphism groups of countable structures: Preliminaries

 A general result of topological dynamics states that for every topological group $G$, there is a {\em universal} minimal $G$-flow, i.e., a minimal $G$-flow which admits continuous equivariant maps onto all other minimal $G$-flows.
 Moreover, the universal minimal $G$-flow for a topological group $G$ is uniquely determined up to topological conjugacy.

 A topological group $G$ is {\em extremely amenable} if every $G$-flow $X$ has a fixed point, i.e., there is $x\in X$ such that $g\cdot x=x$ for all $g\in G$.
-Equivalently, a topological group $G$ is extremely amenable iff the universal minimal $G$-flow is a singleton.
-By a theorem of Veech \cite{Veech}, no non-trivial locally compact topological groups can be extremely amenable.
+Equivalently, a topological group $G$ is extremely amenable if and only if the universal minimal $G$-flow is a singleton.
+By a theorem of Veech \cite{Veech}, no non-trivial locally compact topological group can be extremely amenable.
 Thus extreme amenability is a largeness property for topological groups.